it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 #### Notes 40

-a remote cloud agent acting as an intermediary for nodes of the CPS
+An edge entity is a remote cloud agent acting as an intermediary for nodes of the CPS.

-### Interoperability Scenario - Field level gateway
+### Field Level Gateway Interoperability Scenario

 #### Slide 50

 ![Field level gateway](../.Media/FieldLevelGateway.png)

-#### Notes
+#### Notes 50

-Field level gateway is a dedicated custom agent acting as an intermediary for nodes of the CPS
+Field level gateway is a dedicated custom agent acting as an intermediary for nodes of the CPS.

-### Interoperability Scenario - Embedded Gateway
+### Embedded Gateway Interoperability Scenario

 #### Slide 60